-The model implies that benchmarking alters payoffs so that the benchmark becomes a factor that explains expected returns.
-Hence, in our model both the benchmark and the usual market portfolio matter for pricing assets.
-The right model for the cost of capital in our environment is therefore not the CAPM, but its two-factor modification that accounts for the presence of asset managers.
+Our analysis implies that a model for the cost of capital that does not account for the presence of asset managers is misspecified.
+With asset managers, the benchmark becomes a factor that influences driving expected returns.
+In our model, both the benchmark and the usual market portfolio matter for pricing assets.
+The right model for the cost of capital in our environment is, therefore, not the capital asset pricing model (CAPM) that is typically used in corporate finance, but its two-factor modification that accounts for the presence of asset managers.